Counties 3 Cornwall: Cornwall League 2 (2016–2017)

 The 2016–17 season saw a restructuring of the Cornwall leagues.
 For the first half of the season, all clubs from Cornwall 1 and Cornwall 2 played in a single tier 9 division.
 In the second half of the season the league divided into Cornwall 1 and Cornwall 2 leagues based on the league position of the clubs.
 During this season there was no promotion or relegation to or from Cornwall 2.

 Cornwall League 2 (2017–2022)

 The 2017–18 season saw Cornwall 2 revert to being a tier 10 league.
 Promotion was to Cornwall 1 and there was no relegation.

+Counties 3 Cornwall (2022– )

+Following reorganisation of the league structure, Cornwall 2 became a tier nine league and renamed Counties 3 Cornwall.
+Promotion is to Counties 2 Cornwall and there is no relegation.